-According to the Georgia Traffic Safety Facts study called "Examining Rural Roads" (Georgia Crash Outcomes Data Evaluation System, 2023), there is a positive correlation between vulnerable census tracts in Georgia and the proportion of unrestrained passenger vehicle fatalities and serious injuries in both rural counties and urban counties (including the Atlanta Region).
+According to the Georgia Traffic Safety Facts study called "Examining Crashes and Drivers in Rural Areas" (Georgia Crash Outcomes Data Evaluation System, 2023), there is a positive correlation between vulnerable census tracts in Georgia and the proportion of unrestrained passenger vehicle fatalities and serious injuries in both rural counties and urban counties (including the Atlanta Region).
 In other words, the more vulnerable a community is, the higher the proportion of unrestrained traffic-related fatalities and serious injuries that occur in that area.